Robust Control Lyapunov-Value Functions for Nonlinear Disturbed Systems: NUMERICAL EXAMPLES

-A CLF is reconstructed using equation~\eqref{eqn: reconstructCLF}, and the QP controllers for each subsystem are synthesized using Theorem~\ref{Thrm: CLVF-QP}.
-The results are shown in Fig.~\ref{fig:10D}, and the computation time is shown in Tab.~\ref{table:10D}.
-A comparison of the R-CLVF with and without warmstart is shown in Fig.~\ref{fig:Zdim}, showing that the warmstart provides the exact result.
+A comparison of the R-CLVF for the Z-sys with and without warmstarting is shown in Fig.~\ref{fig:Zdim}, showing that the warmstarting provides the exact result.
+The trajectory is shown in Fig.~\ref{fig:10D}.